Tukankamon/vible/README.md

-A CLI tool for Bible lookup and continuos reading
+# A CLI tool for Bible lookup and continuos reading

+I am not a christian myself but wanted do this to get some practice with Go and TUI's.

 TODO:
 - [ ] Interface (not just text)